Cozy Tapes Vol. 1: Friends

 Cozy Tapes Vol. 1: Friends is the debut studio album by American hip hop collective ASAP Mob.
 It was released on October 31, 2016, through ASAP Worldwide, Polo Grounds Music and RCA Records.
 The album contains verses from each member of the ASAP Mob group such as ASAP Rocky, ASAP Twelvyy, ASAP Ant, ASAP Ferg, ASAP Nast, Playboi Carti and Yung Lord/ASAP Bari.
 ASAP Mob enlisted the variety of guest appearances from Juicy J, Key!, Wiz Khalifa, BJ the Chicago Kid, Buddy, Skepta, Lil Uzi Vert, Lil Yachty, MadeinTYO, Onyx, Offset, Tyler, The Creator and Yung Gleesh; as well as the album's production was provided by Hector Delgado, alongside several other record producers such as AyoDlo, Crazy Mike, Dun Deal, Lil Awree, DJ Smokey, Plu2o Nash, Maaly Raw and Wavy Wallace.

 Cozy Tapes Vol. 1: Friends was supported by four singles: "Yamborghini High" featuring Juicy J, "Crazy Brazy" featuring Key!, "Runner" featuring ASAP Ant and Lil Uzi Vert, and "Telephone Calls" featuring ASAP Rocky, Tyler, The Creator, Playboi Carti and Yung Gleesh.
 The project was released commercially to its streaming services with a physical CD, and the project also was released three weeks after the album's initial release.

 Album cover

-The album cover is a baby picture of ASAP Mob founder ASAP Yams, who died on January 18, 2015, at the age of 26, due to an overdose to mixed drug intoxication.
+The album cover is a photograph of ASAP Mob founder ASAP Yams as an infant, who later died on January 18, 2015, at the age of 26, due to an overdose to mixed drug intoxication.